-The result of Equation 1 reduces the computation of a single modified Haar spectral coefficient to that of finding matching percentages of identical similar outputs of f and a transformation matrix row-function.
-This can be accomplished by applying the output probability computation algorithm to an OBDD representation of the f_c functions.
-Using the result of Baye's theorem, the co-factor output probabilities can be computed by ANDing various cubes with the original function f and dividing the result by the output probability of the cube itself, which is a constant.
+The result of Eq.
+(7) reduces the computation of a single modified Haar spectral coefficient to that of finding matching percentages of identical similar outputs of f and a transformation matrix row-function.
+This can be accomplished by applying the output probability computation algorithm to an OBDD representation of the $f_c$ functions.
+Using the result of Bayes' theorem, the cofactor output probabilities can be computed by ANDing various cubes with the original function f and dividing the result by the output probability of the cube itself, which is a constant.

-The following table contains symbols for each of the Haar spectral coefficients (H_i) values that indicate the size of the co-factor function range (i) and probability expressions that evaluate whether the function to be transformed and the row function simultaneously evaluate to logic-0 (denoted as p{m0}), or evaluate to logic-1 (denoted as p{m1}).
+Table I contains symbols for each of the Haar spectral coefficients $(H_i)$ values that indicate the size of the cofactor function range (i) and probability expressions that evaluate whether the function to be transformed and the row function simultaneously evaluate to logic-0 (denoted as $p{m0}$ ), or evaluate to logic-1 (denoted as $p{m1}$ ).